CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Unlike the `SimpleMLPredictor <#simple-ml-predictor>`__, only one model is trained from inputs to the output.

 Models are trained using data provided by a :class:`~citrine.informatics.data_sources.DataSource` specified when creating a predictor.
+The inputs and outputs are descriptors, which much correspond precisely to descriptors that exist in the training data or are produced by other predictors in the graphical model.
+There are two important helper methods in this regard.
+:func:`~citrine.resources.descriptors.DescriptorMethods.descriptors_from_data_source` can provide all of the descriptors that are presesnt in the training data.
+:func:`~citrine.resources.descriptors.DescriptorMethods.from_predictor_responses` can tell you what the outputs of a predictor will be, which is especially useful for featurizers.

 The following example demonstrates how to use the python SDK to create an :class:`~citrine.informatics.predictors.auto_ml_predictor.AutoMLPredictor`, register the predictor to a project and wait for validation: